arduino/docs-content/content/hardware/08.edu/solution-and-kits/alvik/tutorials/api-overview/api-overview.md

 **Outputs**

-- boolean: Returns true if robot is on, false if is off.
+- boolean: Returns true if robot is on, false if it is off.

 ### `begin`